Exclusive: Iconic White House tree to be cut down

 "The overall architecture and structure of the tree is greatly compromised and the tree is completely dependent on the artificial support.
 Without the extensive cabling system, the tree would have fallen years ago.
 Presently, and very concerning, the cabling system is failing on the east trunk, as a cable has pulled through the very thin layer of wood that remains.
 It is difficult to predict when and how many more will fail."

-A White House official tells CNN the decision to remove the tree was ultimately made by first lady Melania Trump after she had viewed and assessed all of the professional information and accompanying historical documents.
-The tree is scheduled to be taken down later this week.
+The decision to remove the tree was ultimately made by first lady Melania Trump after she assessed all of the professional information and accompanying historical documents.

+"Mrs. Trump personally reviewed the reports from the United States National Arboretum and spoke at length with her staff about exploring every option before making the decision to remove a portion of the Magnolia tree," Trump's communications director, Stephanie Grisham, told CNN.
+"After reviewing the reports, she trusted that every effort had been made to preserve the historic tree and was concerned about the safety of visitors and members of the press who are often standing right in front of the tree during Marine One lifts."

+Grisham added Trump has requested that the wood from the tree be preserved.

 History of the Jackson Magnolia